How to Give

-Between mid-February to mid-March 2023, Johns Hopkins Development and Alumni Relations will transition to a new internal constituent database.
-We’re excited about new features that this system will allow.
-While we are getting up and running, please expect that our response times, including our ability to update any changes to your contact information, may be slightly delayed.
+During the first half of 2023, Johns Hopkins Development and Alumni Relations is transitioning to a new internal constituent database.
+We are excited about new features that this system enables, however as we work through the transition, our response times, including our ability to update any changes to your contact information, may be slightly delayed.
 We appreciate your patience as we make this transition.

 The School receives the majority of gifts in cash, which is tax deductible and exempt from gift or estate taxation.
 If all your deductible gifts in a year exceed 50 percent of gross income, you may carry the excess amount over as a deduction for up to five years.

 For maximum convenience, use our secure online form.